 Art & Ceramics

-In Key Stage 3, all students study Art for one lesson a week.
-Years 7 and 8 also complete a ten week Ceramic project as part of the rotation with the DT department and Year 9 study two Ceramic projects.
+In Key Stage 3, all students study Art for two lessons per fortnight and complete a Ceramic project as part of the rotation with the DT department.

 During the first term of Year 7, students are introduced to the Formal Elements of Art and are given the opportunity to explore a wide range of artistic media.
 In Term 2, students explore the patterns found in Aboriginal and African Art to create a decorated papier mâché bowl.
 The work of the artist, architect and environmentalist Friedensreich Hundertwasser is the focus of the Summer Term.
 Students explore the colours and patterns used by Hundertwasser to create a poster raising awareness about an environmental issue.
 In Ceramics, students create tiles influenced by Islamic Art.

 In Year 8, students begin by studying Cubism.
 They explore the broken, fragmented imagery and multiple viewpoints utilised by the Cubists to create their own Cubist inspired pictures.
 In term 2, students study portraiture.
-They learn how to draw a correctly proportioned face and explore the work of Vincent Van Gogh, the Fauves and the body art of the Maori people.
-Students create a self-portrait influenced by this research.
-In the Summer Term, Year 8 examine a range of Art from around the world e.g. Native American, Chinese etc. to create a final piece of their choosing.
+They learn how to draw a correctly proportioned face and explore the work of famous portrait artists and create a self-portrait influenced by this research.
+In the Summer Term, Year 8 study different lettering styles to create a 3D outcome.
 In Ceramics, students create vessels.

-Various trips, enrichment activities and Art competitions are also planned throughout the year.
+Various enrichment activities and Art competitions are also planned throughout the year.

-During the Autumn and Spring terms, students complete a ‘High Street’ project.
-They explore a wide range of artistic media,e.g.acrylics and watercolours, oil pastels, clay, chalk pastels, ink and wash, collage, sketching pencils, printing, photography as well as studying contextual references.
-They create several outcomes including both 2D and 3D work under this overarching theme.
-In the Summer Term, students complete a ‘Skulls’ project and produce a final piece in the media of their choosing.
+Students explore a wide range of artistic media, e.g. acrylics and watercolours, oil pastels, clay, chalk pastels, ink and wash, collage, sketching pencils, printing, photography as well as studying contextual references.
+They create several outcomes including both 2D and 3D work.

 Students spend the Autumn Term of Year 11 preparing for their Mock Examination – a project based on the theme ‘Identity’.
 This is the first fully independently led Art project the students will complete in order to prepare them for the final exam.

 Question papers are issued by AQA are given to students after the Christmas Holidays.
-They respond to their chosen starting point and spend the Spring Term preparing to create a final piece during the 10 hour (2 day) exam which occurs just prior to the Easter Holidays.
+They respond to their chosen starting point and spend the Spring Term preparing to create a final piece during the 10 hour (2 day) exam which occurs in April.
 This work is assessed for Unit 2: Externally Set Task and is worth 40% of the students’ final grade.

 Exams and Coursework

-Unit 2: Externally Set Task 40% of the final GCSE Grade
+Component 2: Externally Set Assignment - 40% of the final GCSE Grade.

 You will be assessed in four different areas: